 - Logical Framework Approach (LFA)

-Asia: Bangladesh, Bhutan, Burma, Cambodia, India, Indonesia, Philippines, Thailand, Vietnam
+Asia: Bangladesh, Bhutan, Cambodia, India, Indonesia, Myanmar, Philippines, Thailand, Vietnam

 Latin America: Bolivia, Barbados, Dutch Caribbean (Aruba, Bonaire, Curacao, St. Martin, St. Eustatius, Saba)

-Sub-Saharan Africa: Botswana, Burkina Faso, Central African Republic, Djibouti, Eritrea, Ethiopia, Ghana, Guinea (Conakry), Kenya, Liberia, Malawi, Mali, Mayotte (French OCT), Mozambique, Namibia, Niger, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe
+Sub-Saharan Africa: Botswana, Burkina Faso, Central African Republic, Djibouti, Eritrea, Ethiopia, Ghana, Guinea (Conakry), Kenya, Liberia, Malawi, Mali, Mayotte (French OCT), Mozambique, Namibia, Niger, Senegal, South Africa, Tanzania, The Gambia, Uganda, Zambia, Zimbabwe